Axial-vector transition form factors of the baryon octet to the baryon decuplet with flavor SU(3) symmetry breaking: Axial-vector transition form factors from the baryon octet to the baryon decuplet

-where $\lambda^{\chi}$ consists of the well-known flavor SU(3) Gell-Mann matrices: for strangeness conserving $\Delta S=0$ transitions ($\chi=3,1\pm i2$) and for $|\Delta S|=1$ ones ($\chi=4 \pm i5$), respectively. $\psi(x)$ stands for the quark field $\psi=(u,d,s)$.
+$\psi(x)$ stands for the quark field $\psi=(u,d,s)$.
 Since we deal with the baryon decuplet, the Lorentz structure of the spin-3/2 baryons should be considered~\cite{Adler:1968tw}.
 This means that we have more form factors than the case of the baryon octet, which are often called the Adler form factors.
-Then the matrix element of the axial-vector current between the baryon decuplet and the baryon octet can be parametrized in terms of four different real form factors:
+Then the matrix element of the axial-vector current between the baryon decuplet and the baryon octet can be parametrized in terms of four different real form factors~\cite{LlewellynSmith:1971uhs}:

 where $M_{8}$ and $M_{10}$ designate respectively the masses of the baryon octet and decuplet. $g_{\alpha \beta}$ denote the metric tensor of Minkowski space, expressed as $g_{\alpha \beta} =\mathrm{diag}(1,\,-1,\,-1,\,-1)$.
 In the rest frame of a decuplet baryon, $p_{10}^{\alpha}$, $p_{8}^{\alpha}$ and $q^{\alpha}$ represent respectively the momenta of a decuplet baryon, that of an octet baryon and the momentum transfer, which are written by